 In Virginia there are two types of high risk insurance certificate: SR22 and FR44.
-Virginia SR22 insurance is a certificate that’s filed for license reinstatement after a suspension that’s not related to alcohol or drugs.
+If your license suspension is for a violation that’s not related to alcohol or drugs, you’ll file a Virginia SR22 certificate for reinstatement.

-Why do I need to get Virginia SR22?
+Why do I need to file an SR22 form?

-The Virginia DMV will notify you that your license has been suspended and that you’ll have to file a Virginia SR22 insurance form.
-Some of the most common reasons for driver’s license suspension requiring an SR22 filing include:
+The Virginia DMV will notify you that your license has been suspended and what to do to file a Virginia SR22 insurance form.
+The most common reasons for driver’s license suspension include:

 - Uninsured or under-insured driving